trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 The call to the view runs immediately and the return value can be used in the next instruction.
 - Calling a view doesn't have any effect other than returning that value.
 In particular, it doesn't modify the storage of its contract and doesn't generate any operations.
+- Views do not include the transfer of any tez.

 ## Example View